alimghmi/quakey/README.md

 ## Introduction

-> Quakey is a simple script to scrape Iran's earthquake data from http://irsc.ut.ac.ir/ This python program can be used for monitoring and etc.
+> Quakey is a simple script to scrape Iran's earthquake data from http://irsc.ut.ac.ir/ This python program can be used for monitoring etc.